Synthetixio/js/README.md

 [![Synthetixio](https://circleci.com/gh/Synthetixio/js.svg?style=svg)](https://github.com/Synthetixio/js)

+:warning: This library is still under construction and in BETA, please use with caution.

 ### The official Javascript library for interacting with Synthetix protocol contracts.

 This library can be used in 2 different environments: